 Ben Laws, Office of Protected Resources, NMFS, (301) 427-8401.

 Start Supplemental Information

-Paragraphs 101(a)(5)(A) and (D) of the MMPA (16 U.S.C.
-1371 (a)(5)(A) and (D)) direct the Secretary of Commerce to allow, upon request, the incidental, but not intentional, taking of small numbers of marine mammals by U.S. citizens who engage in a specified activity (other than commercial fishing) within a specified geographical region if certain findings are made and either regulations are issued or, if the taking is limited to harassment, a notice of a proposed authorization is provided to the public for review.
+Section 101(a)(5)(A) of the MMPA (16 U.S.C.
+1361 et seq.) directs the Secretary of Commerce (Secretary) to allow, upon request, the incidental, but not intentional, taking of small numbers of marine mammals by U.S. citizens who engage in a specified activity (other than commercial fishing) if certain findings are made and regulations are issued.

 Summary of Request

 On January 19, 2016, NMFS received an adequate and complete application from the Navy requesting authorization for take of marine mammals incidental to waterfront construction conducted by the Navy.
 The requested regulations would be valid for five years, from July 12, 2017, through July 11, 2022.
 The Navy plans to conduct work necessary to maintain existing waterfront structures as well as to construct new structures at Naval Submarine Base Kings Bay, GA (NSB Kings Bay).
 The proposed action may incidentally expose marine mammals occurring in the vicinity to elevated levels of underwater sound, thereby resulting in incidental take, by Level B harassment only.
 Therefore, the Navy requests authorization to incidentally take marine mammals.